Clough Global Equity Fund (NYSEAMERICAN:GLQ) to Issue $0.06 Monthly Dividend

-Clough Global Equity Fund (NYSEAMERICAN:GLQ – Get Free Report) announced a monthly dividend on Monday, April 8th, Wall Street Journal reports.
-Investors of record on Friday, May 17th will be given a dividend of 0.0603 per share by the investment management company on Friday, May 31st.
-This represents a $0.72 dividend on an annualized basis and a yield of 11.12%.
-The ex-dividend date is Thursday, May 16th.
+Clough Global Equity Fund (NYSEAMERICAN:GLQ – Get Free Report) declared a monthly dividend on Tuesday, April 9th, Wall Street Journal reports.
+Stockholders of record on Monday, June 17th will be given a dividend of 0.0603 per share by the investment management company on Friday, June 28th.
+This represents a $0.72 annualized dividend and a dividend yield of 11.27%.
+The ex-dividend date of this dividend is Monday, June 17th.

-Clough Global Equity Fund has decreased its dividend by an average of 18.4% annually over the last three years and has raised its dividend annually for the last 1 consecutive years.
+Clough Global Equity Fund has decreased its dividend by an average of 18.4% annually over the last three years and has increased its dividend every year for the last 1 years.

 Institutional Trading of Clough Global Equity Fund